Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QMessageBox-c.rst

 #.
 If there is only one button, it is the button activated when Esc is pressed.

 #.
-If there is a :sip:ref:`~PyQt6.QtWidgets.QMessageBox.StandardButtons.Cancel` button, it is the button activated when Esc is pressed.
+If there is a :sip:ref:`~PyQt6.QtWidgets.QMessageBox.StandardButton.Cancel` button, it is the button activated when Esc is pressed.

 #.
 If there is exactly one button having either :sip:ref:`~PyQt6.QtWidgets.QMessageBox.ButtonRole.RejectRole` or the :sip:ref:`~PyQt6.QtWidgets.QMessageBox.ButtonRole.NoRole`, it is the button activated when Esc is pressed.

 When an escape button can't be determined using these rules, pressing Esc has no effect.

-.. seealso:: :sip:ref:`~PyQt6.QtWidgets.QDialogButtonBox`, `GUI Design Handbook: Message Box <https://doc.qt.io/qt-6/guibooks.html#fowler>`_, `Standard Dialogs Example <https://doc.qt.io/qt-6/qtwidgets-dialogs-standarddialogs-example.html>`_, `Qt Widgets - Application Example <https://doc.qt.io/qt-6/qtwidgets-mainwindows-application-example.html>`_.
+.. seealso:: :sip:ref:`~PyQt6.QtWidgets.QDialogButtonBox`, `Standard Dialogs Example <https://doc.qt.io/qt-6/qtwidgets-dialogs-standarddialogs-example.html>`_, `Qt Widgets - Application Example <https://doc.qt.io/qt-6/qtwidgets-mainwindows-application-example.html>`_.